We'll arrange the best bridging loan available on the market for you. Guaranteed.

 0 %

-Second and third-charge bridging loans are a specialist part of the bridging market.
-Working with a party like Global Bridging Finance that can help you access the best deal on the market will help you save money and time and facilitate getting the best deal available.
-We can arrange second-third charge and bridge loans of any size through our network.
-Contact us and let us know what you need, and we'll be in touch to assist.
+Second and third-charge bridging loans are a specialist area of the market.
+Working with a firm like Global Bridging Finance can help you access competitive options, saving both time and money while supporting you in securing suitable terms.
+We can arrange second and third charge bridging loans of any size through our network.
+Contact us with your requirements and we’ll be in touch to assist.

 Because third charge bridge loans are such a niche area of the bridging market, not all lenders advertise or promote their services, making accessing this type of finance difficult if you are approaching lenders yourself.
 Especially when it comes to third charge bridge loans, you will usually need the help of a specialist like Global Bridging Finance to arrange them and negotiate them for you.
 This is because, in many cases, lenders like to work with professional intermediaries they know, as it helps bring them comfort that borrowers have been vetted and are found suitable for a loan.